yuipercent/alkylation/README.md

 # alkylFW
+/!\ THIS IS A WORK IN PROGRESS
+UNTIL A WORKING RELEASE IS PUBLISHED, YOU WILL PROBABLY NOT BE ABLE TO MAKE THIS WORK UNDER ANY OTHER ENVIRONMENT THAN UNIX

 Alkylation development framework:
-A lightweight 2D platform independant portable graphics rendering library with integrated software development librairies Based on the KISS (Keep It Stupid Simple) principle, standard features only include basic rendering utilities, Pixmaps and TrueType fonts rendering.
+A lightweight 2D platform independant portable graphics rendering library with integrated software development librairies.
+Based on the KISS (Keep It Stupid Simple) principle, standard features only include basic rendering utilities, Pixmaps and TrueType fonts rendering, essentially a low amount of highly polyvalent features.

 Prioritizes speed over memory efficiency, currently not suited for embedded system